puapinyoying/misc-scripts/README.md

-# misc-scripts
+#### misc-scripts
 Random use scripts, mostly for personal notes.
+So they will be messy and heavily commented.